ZurichNLP/HF4ATS/README.md

 ## HF4ATS Data

 HF4ATS (**H**uman **F**eedback **For** **A**utomatic **T**ext **S**implification) is a German-language collection of news sentence simplifications and simplification preferences suitable for automatic simplification preference alignment and/or fine-tuning.
 It is composed of:
-1. <u>HF4ATS-DPO</u> Automatic text simplification (ATS) preference pairs annotated by both text simplification experts and persons with cognitive impairments.
+1. [HF4ATS-DPO] Automatic text simplification (ATS) preference pairs annotated by both text simplification experts and persons with cognitive impairments.
 This dataset is suitable for preference alignment.
-2. <u>HF4ATS-SFT</u> Complex-simple manual text simplification pairs.
+2. [HF4ATS-SFT] Complex-simple manual text simplification pairs.
 This dataset is suitable for supervised fine-tuning.

 HF4ATS-DPO data is available at [Zenodo].
 HF4ATS-SFT data is available as `data/sft_<type>.jsonl`, where `<type>` can be `train`, `dev`, and `holdout`.
 This data is sourced from DEplain-APA data, available at [Zenodo](https://zenodo.org/records/8304430).

+## HF4ATS Checkpoints

+Our SFT and DPO model checkpoints are available at [swissubase].

 ## Usage